 In other words, someone like Eric Swartz (The Tagline Guru) who, in his 30 year career as a professional sloganeer, message packager, and branding strategist, has created more than 40,000 brand expressions ranging from corporate and institutional taglines, city and college mottos, and campaign slogans to company and product names, advertising and direct response headlines, plus a host of other short-form messages.

-Mr. Swartz’s nearly 400 clients have spanned more than 150 different industries and occupational activities, and his taglines have appeared on all manner of banners and marquees – from beverages, menus, pharmaceuticals, packaged goods, video games, cosmetics, uniforms, and apps to road signs, trains, trucks, taxis, buses, limousines, airports, museums, schoolrooms, and vending machines.
+Mr. Swartz’s more than 400 clients have spanned 170 different industries and occupational activities, and his taglines have appeared on all manner of banners and marquees – from beverages, menus, pharmaceuticals, packaged goods, video games, cosmetics, uniforms, and apps to road signs, trains, trucks, taxis, buses, limousines, airports, museums, schoolrooms, and vending machines.

 Eric’s polylinguistic and multi-cultural abilities have enabled him to develop taglines across the globe in countries as far ranging as:

 Tagline Guru’s clients have included:

 Corporations(American Express, Apple, FedEx, Toyota, HP, Oracle, Wells Fargo, VISA, Southwest Airlines, Cisco, Charles Schwab, Safeway, Sun Microsystems, WellPoint)